oelin/midjourney-client/README.md

 ---

-A minimal client for Midjourney's hosted inference API on Replicate.
-This package allows you to easily access Midjourney/Openjourney from NodeJS.

 > Openjourney is an open source Stable Diffusion fine tuned model on Midjourney images, by [PromptHero](https://prompthero.com/).
 Predictions run on Nvidia A100 GPU hardware.

 <img src='https://github.com/oelin/midjourney-client/blob/main/images/elf.png'>